osadalakmal/blog/content/posts/agile-the-snake-oil-for-cobra-bites/index.md

 And my story of agile implementations is no unique in any way.
 All over the software development firms, the ground truth is that almost all agile implementations have become liabilities that have slowed down deliveries, hampered team plans and frustrated good developers who are being held back by red tape they view and wholly useless.
 So why don't companies just "do the right thing®" and let the teams be fully agile?
 Why is it all too easy to fail.

 I posit that the reason is the same reason most change management processes fail is the same reason that implementations of agile fail - humans resist change.
 More the change seems alien to us, the more we resist them.
 And agile practices, true agile practices are as alien as it gets compared to traditional waterfall practices.
-And I understand the temptation to seek assurance of waterfall method. waterfall eases the minds of management and it allows business analysts and PMs involved to take as much uncertainity out of the equation as possible.
+And I understand the temptation to seek assurance of waterfall method. waterfall eases the minds of management and it allows business analysts and PMs involved to take as much uncertainty out of the equation as possible.
 So what ends up happening is that on the very projects that it is supposed to help, the uncertain and hard to plan projects.

 ## How to undo this?